- Do you go through intense moods?

 How is bipolar disorder treated?

 Right now, there is no cure for bipolar disorder.
-Doctors often treat children who have the illness in a similar way they treat adults.
-Treatment can help control symptoms.
+But treatment can help control symptoms.
+Most people can get help for mood changes and behavior problems.
 Treatment works best when it is ongoing, instead of on and off.

 1. Medication.
 Different types of medication can help.
-Children respond to medications in different ways, so the type of medication depends on the child.
-Some children may need more than one type of medication because their symptoms are so complex.
-Sometimes they need to try different types of medicine to see which are best for them.
+People respond to medications in different ways, so the type of medication depends on the patient.
+Sometimes a person needs to try different medications to see which are best.

 2. Therapy.
-Different kinds of psychotherapy, or "talk" therapy, can help children with bipolar disorder.
-Therapy can help children change their behavior and manage their routines.
-It can also help young people get along better with family and friends.
+Different kinds of psychotherapy, or "talk" therapy, can help people with bipolar disorder.
+Therapy can help them change their behavior and manage their lives.
+It can also help patients get along better with family and friends.
 Sometimes therapy includes family members.